 Search the UMass Lowell online Academic Catalog for "Professional Development Seminar" for a description of your college's PDS.

 This form is completed by students as they progress through the Professional Development Seminar and outlines the responsibilities of the co-op coordinator and the expectations of the students in terms of commitment to the three-phase cycle of the program including all academic work term requirements and post co-op academic coursework.

 A key component in any co-op experience is the development of learning objectives.
-The co-op student, in consultation with their supervisor, identifies achievable performance objectives early in the co-op period and submits this information to their co-op coordinator.
+The co-op student, in consultation with their supervisor, identifies achievable performance objectives early in the co-op period and submits this information to their co-op advisor.
 The employer and student monitor these goals throughout the employment term.
-Following are forms to facilitate and develop learning objectives.

 At the conclusion of each co-op work experience, evaluations are completed by both the student and the employer.
 Log in to Handshake to get examples of these evaluations.